 For FIFOs implemented with block RAM or distributed RAM, a reset is not required, and the input pin is optional.
-For these FIFO configurations, users have the option of asynchronous or synchronous reset (only in common clock implementations).
-When asynchronous reset is implemented, it is synchronized to the clock domain in which it is used to ensure that the FIFO initializes to a known state.
+For common clock configurations, users have the option of asynchronous or synchronous reset.
+For independent clock configurations, users have the option of asynchronous reset (RST) or synchronous reset (WR_RST/RD_RST) with respect to respective clock domains.

+When asynchronous reset is implemented (Enable Reset Synchronization option is selected), it is synchronized to the clock domain in which it is used to ensure that the FIFO initializes to a known state.
 This synchronization logic allows for proper reset timing of the core logic, avoiding glitches and metastable behavior.
-For independent clock implementations, the synchronization process mandates a 3-cycle delay post-reset prior to writing to the FIFO.
-For common clock implementations, a 2-cycle delay post-reset prior to writing to the FIFO is mandated.
-For synchronous reset, no additional synchronization is required and the FIFO is available for writing in the next cycle after reset.
+The reset pulse and synchronization delay requirements are dependent on the FIFO implementation types.

+When WR_RST/RD_RST is implemented (Enable Reset Synchronization option is not selected), the WR_RST/RD_RST is treated as a synchronous reset to the respective clock domain.
+The write clock domain remains in reset state as long as WR_RST is asserted, and the read clock domain remains in reset state as long as RD_RST is asserted.
+See "Reset Behavior," page 73.